Best budget e-MTBs 2024 – top-rated cheap electric mountain bikes that won't break the bank

 Only 100mm travel

-While most of the best budget e-MTBs here are in the Trail/Enduro category, Trek is doing something deliberately different with its brand new Powerfly FS 4 XC e-MTBs.
+While most of the best budget e-MTBs here are in the trail/enduro category, Trek is doing something deliberately different with its Powerfly FS XC e-MTBs which now come in the latest Gen 3 version.

 By keeping rear travel to just 100mm and squeezing the rear shock behind the seat post it creates a really sleek-looking back end.
 It also leaves bottle cage room inside the mainframe, even with the big side loading RIB internal battery down tube.
 A super sloped top tube and extended seat tube with a dropper post give the front end a slightly ‘seahorse’ aesthetic.
 Geometry is a balanced XC mix of 66.5-degree head angle, 76-degree effective seat angle and 460mm reach on the large.
 29er wheels on M-XL sizes are fast and easy rolling, while the XS and S sizes get 27.5-inch wheels for proportional agility.
 On either end, the Bontrager XR3 tires are fast but smooth over intermediate trails.

-Getting up to speed and blasting the climbs is definitely no problem thanks to the full-power Bosch Performance CX Gen 4 motor, and if you want more range than the 500Wh battery there’s a 625Wh battery FS 4 model.
+Getting up to speed and blasting the climbs is definitely no problem thanks to the full-power Bosch Performance CX Gen 4 motor, and you now get more range with 625Wh battery.

 Liv Embolden E+ 2